michaelgrund/GMT-plotting/GMT_scan_equidist_Siberia/README.md

 Script and files for plotting an equidistant map centered on NW Siberia as well as raypaths from earthquake source locations to different seismic recording networks (see final figure below).

-To generate the map just run the (executable) script via the command line:
+To generate the map just run the script via the command line:

 ```console
 user@seisPC:~$ ./MAP_Siberia_EQUDIST.gmt